Soft Coral Care Sheet

 Because all aquatic life are potential carriers of infectious diseases such as atypical mycobacterium and salmonella, always wash your hands before and after handling your aquatic life or habitat contents to help prevent the potential spread of disease.

 Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for aquatic life and should consider not having aquatic life as a pet.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about aquatic life and disease.

-Note: The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.